gumaerc-testorg/20.219-january-iap-2015/content/pages/student-reflections/david-yams-reflections.md

 1. What makes math problems too hard to solve?
 2. How does one survive the cold?

-I ended up doing qn 2 only after much debate because of feedback from the 6th graders, Elizabeth as well as finding a succinct and concise YouTube video on "P vs NP".
+I ended up doing qn 2 only after much debate because of feedback from the 6{{< sup "th" >}} graders, Elizabeth as well as finding a succinct and concise YouTube video on "P vs NP".
 I feel now that maybe doing the whole video on "cold" is not something within my area of specialty and possibly a further improvement would be to do one within that.

 Another area of improvement would be delivery and hosting.
 I felt that certain other videos had better hosting compared to mine.
 One reason was that I was unsure in front of the camera, and I feel the answer to this is just more practice and keeping the script only to main points.
 The second reason was that at the start of the storyboard I was having a more "Ted-Ed" (voice speaking with animation) mindset to creating the whole video.